Your money-making expert. Financial journalist, TV and radio personality.

-Gloria warns, however, don’t undersell yourself: “starting slowly builds your confidence and allow you to develop your own style of handling clients.”
+However Gloria warns not to undersell yourself.
+She says: “Starting slowly builds your confidence and allow you to develop your own style of handling clients.”

-Expect to pay around £500 for a standard website and £750 for an interactive one (where potential customers can post queries/comments etc).
+Expect to pay around £500 for a standard website and £750 for an interactive one (where potential customers can post queries/comments).

 Gloria says: “Even if you’re just starting off working for friends, business cards make you look professional.
 Personal shopping is a creative profession so choose something colourful, visual and stylish.
 Try Vistaprint, which has many hundreds of reasonably-priced designs, catalogued according to the type of image you want to portray.”

 A course can help you decide if this is really the profession for you, but an extensive fashion background is more important.

 Gloria states: “The one I did at Styleaware (£350 for two days) gives you professional photographs of your work, which can then go on your website or business literature.
 Some courses are angled at becoming a stylist for fashion photographic shoots too – so that could then be another string to your bow.”

 While Styleaware no longer offer such qualifications, here are a few recommended short courses to get you ahead as a personal shopper:

 If you haven’t heard of them, they categorise people into colour types depending on their skin tone, hair and eye colour.
 Understanding colour types is a great advantage in personal shopping.

 Consider doing one of these courses, even if it’s only for your own background knowledge.